Connecticut Route 137: History

-The route was commissioned in 1932 with the southern half running along a slightly different alignment than the current route.
+A previous road called State Highway 137 was created in the 1920s, which followed contemporary Route 101 between Route 169 and Route 12.
+This route, in eastern Connecticut, shared no overlap with contemporary Route 137.

+In late 1931, a route roughly corresponding to contemporary Route 137 was proposed as Route 27.
+However, the route's numbering was re-designated to correspond to match the be continuous New York State Route 137 across the state border.

+The current Route 137 was first commissioned in 1932.
+In its original form, the southern portion of the route ran alongside Summer Street instead of Washington Boulevard.
 In the 1920s, this route had been known as State Highway 318.
 The original path of Route 137 consisted only of High Ridge Road.
 Its southern terminus was located at the intersection of Long Ridge Road (Route 104), Summer and Bedford Streets, also known as "Bull's Head", in Stamford.
-Since 1976, Route 137 follows High Ridge Road south onto Cold Spring Road and onto Washington Boulevard and ends at Tresser Boulevard (US 1) in front of the Stamford Government Center.
-Route 104, which originally extended south into downtown Stamford using Bedford and Summer Street, was cut back to end at its current southern terminus at the same time.

-A freeway upgrading of Route 137 was proposed in 1969 connecting downtown Stamford and the town center of Pound Ridge but was never implemented due to local opposition.
-The road also might have continued south to a proposed bridge to Long Island (see Long Island Crossing).